JennEYoon/learn-mldl/README.md

-# Learning Python, machine learning (ML), and deep learning (DL).
+## Learning Python, ML (machine learning) and DL (deep learning)

+My goal is to document my progress at learning Python ML and DL on a GitHub repo.

-***Note: Renamed "master" to "main" branch, June 2020***
+***Note: Renamed "master" to "main" branch, June 2020, in support of Black race equality in USA***
 >  "Those who make a peaceful revolution impossible will make a violent revolution inevitable."
     -- John F. Kennedy

-My goal is to document my progress at learning Python ML and DL on a GitHub repo.

 ### Author:  Jennifer E. Yoon